-If you are searching for mental health supports, home-care services, or newcomer resources, knowing where to go can be overwhelming and stressful.
+If you're searching for mental health supports, home-care services, or newcomer resources, knowing where to go can be overwhelming and stressful.
 A call to 211 Manitoba can connect you to government, health, and social service resources available across the province to help.

 A United Way initiative, 211 Manitoba is a free, confidential, 24/7 service that can be accessed by anyone in Canada.
-It is still relatively new in Manitoba after launching here at the end of 2020.
+It launched in Manitoba at the end of 2020.

 “If you don’t know where to start, call 211 and we will help you find the right community or social service resource,” said Daniel Leonard, 211 Manitoba Director with United Way Winnipeg.

 If you aren’t familiar with 211 Manitoba, you might not be sure of the difference between that service and our 311 Contact Centre.

 You’ll want to reach out to 211 if you are looking for non-emergency community health and social service resources.
 This includes questions related to housing and people experiencing homelessness, senior supports, employment, and even legal issues.